matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 And then the approach.

 This talk is going to dig into the details of all these things.
 But that is what a story is.
-And the top story will look like this but it will be about the overarching objective.
+And the top story will look like this, but it will be about the overarching objective.

 [Time 0:18:48]